 The University of Sheffield AMRC with Boeing identifies, researches and resolves advanced manufacturing problems.

-We have four core research groups, underpinned by shared research support.
+We have five core research groups, underpinned by shared research support.
 Our core research areas are:

 Research projects fall into three categories:

-- Generic research carried out on behalf of the AMRC partnership, with results distributed to all partners.
+- Generic research carried out on behalf of the AMRC partnership, with results distributed to all members.
 Generic projects are agreed by the board of members, and results are shared between all members.

-- Specific research for individual partners.
-The partner invests directly in the research and has exclusive access to any resulting intellectual property.
+- Specific research for individual companies.
+The company invests directly in the research and has exclusive access to any resulting intellectual property.

-The AMRC with Boeing now employs around 180 highly qualified researchers and engineers from around the globe, in two purpose-built centres on the Advanced Manufacturing Park in South Yorkshire.
-The AMRC group also includes our sister centre, the Nuclear AMRC; Namtec, the National Metals Technology Centre; and shared resources such as the Knowledge Transfer Centre and new AMRC Training Centre (to open autumn 2013).
+The AMRC with Boeing now employs around 500 highly qualified researchers and engineers from around the globe, in two purpose-built centres on the Advanced Manufacturing Park in South Yorkshire.
+The University of Sheffield AMRC group also includes our sister centre, the Nuclear AMRC; the AMRC Training Centre; Castings Technology International (CTI); Namtec, the National Metals Technology Centre; and the AMRC Knowledge Transfer Centre.
 We are supported by the European Regional Development Fund.